 9.)
 Tarp.
 A multi-purpose tarp can provide shelter in the rain, protect cargo, or provide somewhere dry to sit on while you wait for roadside assistance.
 Tarps can provide shade or be used as a hammock or a tent.

 Being safe on the road is all about being prepared, knowing who to call and what to do, and having the correct supplies available when you need them.
 Start out the New Year right and customize a roadside emergency kit so you’re ready for anything.
 Make a shopping list and then visit your local auto supply store.
 Hope for the best but be ready for the worst.
 Your life could depend on it.

 Shop Florida Fine Cars for a Huge Selection of Quality Used Cars

 Looking for a used car?
-Florida Fine Cars offers nearly 1,500 quality used cars for sale priced thousands below retail at its three locations combined with no dealer fee.
+Florida Fine Cars offers nearly 1,500 quality used cars for sale priced thousands below retail at its three locations.
 Florida Fine Cars dealerships are conveniently located in West Palm Beach near Palm Beach International Airport and just off Florida’s Turnpike, and in Hollywood and Miami.